 - 8. If a portion of the pump delivery is allowed to bypass because the #1 control valve is not completely closed there may not be adequate flow to develop full pressure.
-This also will cause rapid wear in the control valve; any excess flow should be bypassed only by the pressure regulator. - 9.
-Pump cylinder bodies must withstand an extreme amount of shock and pulsation while the pump is in operation.
+This also will cause rapid wear in the control valve; any excess flow should be bypassed only by the pressure regulator. - Pump cylinder bodies must withstand an extreme amount of shock and pulsation while the pump is in operation.
 If the pump is allowed to freeze, due to not being drained, the freezing may crack the cylinder body walls in almost any location.
 If the crack should occur on the suction valve or cylinder portion of the body it may allow a small amount of air to enter on the suction stroke and cause noisy operation or a decrease in pumping capacity.
 If the crack develops in the walls between the cylinder cavities or discharge valve cavity it may allow the water to flow from one cavity to the adjacent cavity and rob the pump of its effective displacement.
 This will not cause noisy operation but will reduce the pump capacity and may show up as a drop in pressure when the discharge is open. - 10.
 Water may accumulate in the pump crankcase from two sources; the most prevalent being leakage of the packing as explained in paragraph 7.
 The other means of accumulation being a condensation of moisture inside the crankcase due to changes in weather or the repeated heating and cooling of the pump due to its normal usage.
-Pumps that are used rather consistently and run for a considerable period of time to heat the oil and other working parts will not normally accumulate water by condensation.
-If the packing is replaced as soon as it starts to leak it will be impossible for water to enter the crankcase from this cause. - 11.
+Pumps that are used rather consistently and run for a considerable period of time to heat the oil and other working parts will not normally accumulate water by condensation. - 11.
 Worn connecting link bearings will only develop because of unusual or adverse operating conditions.
 They will, however, be seriously affected by corrosion if water is present in the crankcase and they will wear out from overheating if the oil is not clean and of good quality.
 For this reason we recommend thorough draining, cleaning and refilling with new oil at the specified interval and prior to any storage period.
 Replace link inserts as soon as any wear is noticed to avoid damage to crankshaft journals.
-Also see paragraph 17 and Lubrication Instructions. - 12.
+See also paragraph 17 and Lubrication instructions. - 12.
 Lack of sufficient oil in crankcase can quickly cause failure of pump power end and result in extensive repairs.
-Oil level should be checked periodically during normal operation as well as when maintenance work of any nature is perfomed.
-Insufficient oil will first be indicated by excessive heat and should be corrected immediately.
+Oil level should be checked periodically during normal operation as well as when maintenance work of any nature is performed.
+Insufficient oil will first be indicated by excessive heat and should be corrected immediately. - 13.
+A foaming mixture will sometimes have the same effect as a small air leak in the suction line.
+This is because various quantities of the foam is drawn through the suction line into the pump disrupting the normal flow of water.

-- 13. A foaming mixture will sometimes have the same effect as a small air leak in the suction line.
-This is because various quantities of the foam are drawn through the suction line into the pump disrupting the normal flow of water. - 14.
-Pressure regulators may become sluggish in action due to the plunger sticking or fitting too tightly in its cylinder.
+14. Pressure regulators may become sluggish in action due to the plunger sticking or fitting too tightly in its cylinder.
 This condition may be caused by an accumulation of chemicals collecting in and around the plunger, or may be due to excessive corrosion of the plunger parts.
 To check this condition, remove and clean the plunger.
 After cleaning the plunger, parts should be covered with a waterproof grease before assembling.
 In some cases there is a tendency for the pressure regulator to chatter or vibrate excessively.
 This is an indication of unstable operation due to nozzling in the high or low capacity range of the regulator; the nozzling requirements should be at least 50% and not exceed 90% of pump capacity.